lyntonzhang/BlogMD/README.md

 2. User Authentication
 3. Unicode for FilePath of PostEntry
     * Done.
-    * But be careful, now every markdown document must start with a level 1 head, like `#Title`, and title would would show on the navigator or archive list.
+    * But be careful, now every markdown document must start with a level 1 head, like `#Title`, and title would show on the navigator or archive list.
 4. Recursive postNav
 5. Discussion and message
 6. Command arg to choose posts and templates